G303K/Module-13-Challenge/README copy.md

 - To view content used, expand the MODULE-13-CHALLENGE folder.
 - In the root directory run "npm i" to install all packages.
 - Initalize MySQL2 in the terminal and load the required .sql files to create the local database.
-- Open server.js in an integrated terminal and type "node index.js" to start the process.
+- Open server.js in an integrated terminal and type "node index.js" to start the user prompts.

 ## Contributors: